MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

     ![Initiate Scan button on the Scan Circular Code Anchor page.](media/circular-code-scan.PNG "Initiate Scan button on the Scan Circular Code Anchor page")

-    On your [!include[pn-hololens](../includes/pn-hololens.md)], you will see a holographic image that looks like the following illustration.
+    On your [!include[pn-hololens](../includes/pn-hololens.md)], you'll see a holographic image that looks like the following illustration.

     ![Holographic image of circular code.](media/circular-code-hologram.PNG "Holographic image of circular code")